ncphillips/ncphillips/README.md

  * [Publication](http://www.ncbi.nlm.nih.gov/pubmed/25231498)

 ### Hoplite Labs, UPEI - Student Researcher & Programmer - Summer 2012
-* Set up a DNA database with BLAST searching capabilities.
+* Set up a DNA database with search using the BLAST algorithm.
-* Used existing tools to analyze DNA sequences.
+* Used existing tools to analyze the gene experession levels of flounder DNA.

 ## Education
 #### University of Prince Edward Island, 2010 - 2014